ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 Among the various biological resources, ortholog information can play a central role in integrating the biological data of multiple species [@Chiba2015].
 Various orthology finding tools are available, but they provide different results.
 It is important to examine the difference for plant research.
-Here, we selected five plant genes to figure out the differences of orthology finding tools.
+Although there are several benchmarking tools for the comparison of various orthology finding tools such as AAA and BBB by using statistical methodologies, it is also important points to compare such tools by picking up some specific genes.
+Here, we selected five plant genes with different degree of conservation and focusing on Arabidopsis (Arabidopsis thaliana) and soybean (Glycine max) to figure out the differences of orthology finding tools.

 # Hackathon results

 ## Genes used for the analysis

 We selected four genes from Arabidopsis and one gene from soybean (Table 1) for the analysis.
-The first two genes from *A. thaliana* (CAS1 and PDS3) are well-known genes conserved among higher plants.
-The latter two genes from *A. thaliana* (PAP1 and CYP716A1) and *G. max* CYP93E1 are genes involving the production of specialized metabolites.
+The first two genes from Arabidopsis (CAS1 and PDS3) are one of the essential genes conserved among higher plants.
+The latter two genes from Arabidopsis (PAP1 and CYP716A1) and soybean CYP93E1 are genes involving the production of specialized metabolites.
 PAP1 is ...
-CYP716A1 is ...
-On the other hand, CYP93E1 is ...
+CYP716A1 and CYP93E1 are cytochrome P450 genes involving triterpenoid biosynthesis.
+CYP716A1 is one of the CYP716A subfamily genes, which is widely conserved amoung various plant species involving the oxidization pentacyclic triterpene skeletons including beta-amyrin at C-28 position.
+CYP93E1 is one of the CYP93E subfamily genes involving the oxidization of beta-amyrin and sophoradiol at C-24 position, and this subfamily genes are known as Fabaceae specific.

 Table: Gene list